Close

 United Kingdom

-I am an Economist and Environmental Health specialist by training.
-My main research interests are in rigorous and relevant impact evaluations using randomised and non-randomised approaches (e.g. quasi-experiments) and systematic review and meta-analysis in Global Development and Health.
+I specialise in impact evaluations of Global Development and Health programmes using randomised, quasi-experimental and mixed-methods designs, systematic review and meta-analysis.
 At LSHTM I work with the Pathfinder project (climate and health co-benefits), the Environmental Health Group, and the Action Against Stunting Hub.
-I hold two journal positions, including Methods Editor with the Campbell Collaboration and Editor with the Journal of Development Effectiveness.
-I was previously elected Co-Chair of the Campbell Collaboration International Development Coordinating Group (2014-19) and was the group's founding editor (2011-19).
-I previously worked for the International Initiative for Impact Evaluation (3ie), where I established the Synthesis and Reviews Programme Office at London International Development Centre, and was seconded to the 3ie Evaluation Office based in New Delhi (2014-16).
-I was also employed by the Ministry of Finance and Economic Planning (MINECOFIN) of the Government of Rwanda in Kigali (2006-08), the World Bank's Operations Evaluation Department (now Independent Evaluation Group) in Washington, DC (2004), the UK National Audit Office and the Poverty Research Unit at Sussex University.
-I have conducted assignments for the Asian Development Bank, Dasra Foundation, FCDO (formerly DfID), the Economist Intelligence Unit, the International Finance Corporation, the Netherlands Ministry of Foreign Affairs, Save the Children, Sightsavers, USAID and the World Health Organization among others.
+I work closely with global partners in evidence synthesis including Campbell South Asia, Cochrane and am elected Co-Chair of the Campbell Collaboration Climate Solutions Coordinating Group.
+I am also a Methods Editor with Campbell Systematic Reviews and the Journal of Development Effectiveness.
+Previously, I founded the Systematic Reviews Programme and London Office of the International Initiative for Impact Evaluation (3ie), based at London International Development Centre, where I worked for 10 years, and was later seconded to the 3ie Evaluation Office based in New Delhi.
+I have worked for extended periods at the Ministry of Finance and Economic Planning in the Government of Rwanda in Kigali, the World Bank's Independent Evaluation Group in Washington, DC, the UK National Audit Office and the Poverty Research Unit at Sussex University.
+I have conducted assignments for the Asian Development Bank, Dasra Foundation, DFAT, DFID, FCDO, the Economist Intelligence Unit, Global Affairs Canada, the International Finance Corporation, the Netherlands Ministry of Foreign Affairs, Save the Children, Sightsavers, USAID and the World Health Organization among others.
 I hold a PhD in Impact Evaluation of Infectious Diseases and Public Health from LSHTM, where I studied under Professor Sandy Cairncross and Edoardo Masset, MA Development Economics from the University of Sussex, and BSc Economics from the University of York.

 Affiliations